Pet Loss Support

 Join a pet loss support group

 The support and camaraderie provided by resources like pet loss support groups and pet loss hotlines can be invaluable.
 You might start your recovery by reaching out to others in your community who have also lost pets.
-These people may understand the grief process and avoid invalidating your experience as grieving pet parents.
-Family may also be able to help you through the grieving process, especially if they know your beloved pet and are also pet owners.
+These people may understand the grief process and avoid invalidating your experience as a grieving pet parent.
+Family may also be able to help you through processing this loss, especially if they know your beloved pet and are also pet owners.

 Do an activity in your pet's memory

 Some individuals plan a funeral or memorial in their pet's name and invite those closest to them.
-During the ceremony, you could read aspects you loved about having them in your life and bury them with one of their favorite items if you opted out of cremation.
+During the ceremony, you could read aspects you loved about having your pet in your life and bury them with one of their favorite items if you opted out of cremation.

 While you grieve the loss of your pet, practice healthy self-care.
 Grief can be exhausting physically and mentally, so ensure you are replenishing your reserves as a form of pet loss support.
 Exercise can release the necessary endorphins to stabilize your mood, and even if the last thing you feel like doing is eating, make an effort to maintain a healthy diet to give your immune system a boost.
-You may find that taking care of yourself helps you heal.
+You may find that taking care of yourself helps you heal as you grieve the loss of your pet.

 Helping children cope with the loss of a pet

-The dying process of a pet, especially involving euthanasia and a terminally ill pet that’s suffering, may be challenging for children because it could be the first time they have faced a pet's death.
-You may feel that this increases your grief, as you are experiencing your grief and helping your children understand and face loss simultaneously.
+The loss of a beloved family pet is likely to be difficult for a child who is experiencing such loss for the first time.
+If this process includes euthanasia of a terminally ill pet, the experience may be even more challenging.
+This may increase your grief, as you are experiencing your grief and helping your children understand and face loss simultaneously.
 They may blame themselves for not being able to help or save their pet from an illness, or they may express anger and blame you or the vet who was putting their pet to sleep.
 These are all perfectly normal responses to grief and pet loss.

 Helping a senior cope with the loss of a pet